 Regarding the conformity assessment of devices without a designated EURL, they may still be certified by notified bodies and placed on the EU market according to Regulation (EU) 2017/746.

 The EURL-related elements of the conformity assessment do not apply to them until an EURL is designated.
-Please see MDCG 2021-4 for guidance on how the EURLs should be integrated into the conformity assessment process when designated.
+Please see MDCG 2021-4 for guidance on how EURLs should be integrated into the conformity assessment process when designated.